StrawberryShortyCake/flask-warbler/tickets.md

 ## Questions
 - Why not an email field for our signup form?
 - How do we get more details from our Integrity Error? we want to see "username" vs "email"
-- How would we prepopulate the edit page?
 - How do we get the header image working correctly?

 ## Further Studies